 This pooled analysis of two large-scale registries of patients undergoing revascularization reports that CABG as compared with PCI was associated with lower long-term risk for mortality, MI, HF hospitalization, and any coronary revascularization, but with higher risk for stroke.
 Also, there was a significant association between age and the mortality risk of PCI relative to CABG, with excess risk in patients ≥74 years of age and neutral risk in younger patients.
 There was, however, no significant sex-related difference in the mortality risk of PCI relative to CABG.
 It should be noted that CABG could still be a viable option for elderly patients with reasonable operative risk when they have complex anatomy unfavorable for PCI and/or significant risks for future HF such as history of HF and depressed left ventricular function.

-Clinical Topics: Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease
+Clinical Topics: Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease

 Keywords: Aged, Cardiac Surgical Procedures, Coronary Artery Bypass, Coronary Artery Disease, Death, Sudden, Geriatrics, Heart Failure, Myocardial Infarction, Myocardial Revascularization, Outcome Assessment (Health Care), Percutaneous Coronary Intervention, Risk, Stroke